cancamilo/weaviate-challenge/README.md

 make run-frontend
 ```

-Backend:
+in a new terminal run the backend:

 ```
 make run-backend
 ```

+Note that everything is running in development mode.

 ## RAG description

 The RAG consists of the following steps:

 1. From the given initial query, extract metadata.
 In this case, I extract the date from the query if any and the cryptocurrency mentioned.
 This information will be used for filtering the search results.
+The extraction of metadata is achieved using OpenAI function calling.

 2. Given the user query, generate 5 additional queries to make the search more extensive.

-3. Send the query to Weaviate using reranking of the results.
+3. Send each of the queries generated above to Weaviate using the filters and a near text search.
+Merge all the resulting hits from each query, remove duplicates, order by distance and select the top 5 only.

+5. Prompt OpenAI to answer the user query providing the context found above.

 See [this notebook for reference](/notebooks/rag.ipynb)

-## Starting the application

 ## Possible enhancements

+- Dockerize everything
+- Add more news sources as right now the dataset is limited to a few hundred articles.
+- Add a NER module to extract entities from the articles.
+This would enable filtering by different kind of tags during search.
+- Add endpoint to compute the sentiment of the market based on the news.
+- Dspy